Cease, Moncada lead White Sox past Rangers 8-3

 Rangers: INF Danny Santana was back in the lineup at first base after sitting out Thursday with a sore left hamstring.

 White Sox: OF Eloy Jiménez (right hip flexor soreness) didn’t start for a second straight game.
-Manager Rick Renteria said Jiménez was available to pinch-hit and he thinks the rookie slugger could return to the lineup Saturday.
+Renteria said Jiménez was available to pinch-hit and he thinks the rookie slugger could return to the lineup Saturday.

 UP NEXT